Causes of poverty: Bangladesh

 Bangladesh has made some strides in eradicating poverty through poverty reduction strategies (PRS).
-As a result of those strategies, some critical markers, indicative of poverty, show promise, viz. child mortality has decreased, gender parity is being promoted, micro-credit is practiced and a vibrant non-governmental sector is in place.
+As a result of those strategies, some critical markers indicative of poverty show promise, such as decreased child mortality, promoted gender parity, practiced micro-credit, and a vibrant non-governmental sector in place.

-Notwithstanding, some notable causes of poverty Bangladesh is fighting against are: remnants of inequality, burdened healthcare costs, poor governance at multiple levels, inadequate sanitation and limited access to safe drinking water.
+Notwithstanding, some notable causes of poverty that Bangladesh is fighting against include remnants of inequality, burdened healthcare costs, poor governance at multiple levels, inadequate sanitation, and limited access to safe drinking water.

 Canada

 Statistics Canada reported in 2013 that high-risk groups for poverty in Canada include "people with activity limitations (physical or mental disability), singles (unattached individuals), persons in lone-parent families, people with less than a high school education and minorities who are immigrants."

 Activist group Canada Without Poverty, referencing Statistics Canada, identifies that 1 in 7 individuals or 4.9 million persons in the nation are experiencing poverty.

 Chile

 China

-Though China is the second largest economy in the world and regarded as an upper-middle-income country, with a delineated poverty line of US$5.50 a day, about 373 million Chinese are believed to live below that stipulated poverty line.
+As of 2024, China is considered to be an upper-middle-income country having eradicated extreme poverty in 2020.
+However, approximately 17 percent of the population was living on less than $6.85 per day (in 2017 PPP terms) which is what the World Bank considered the Upper-Middle-Income poverty line in 2021.

 The causes of poverty in China revolve around: